 What causes cavities?

 Cavities are areas of damage on the surface of teeth and develop into small openings or holes and can be caused by multiple factors as a result of tooth decay that happens over time.
 Oftentimes, cavities can get started when sugar does not get removed from the teeth and forms a plaque.
 If the plaque also goes untreated, it begins to harden and becomes more difficult to remove.
 When hardened, it also adds a layer of protection for bacteria which can weaken the enamel and move towards the inner tooth and is when pain and sensitivity typically occur.
+Make sure you make a dentist appointment and have a professional check that teeth and gums that have been bothering you.

 How to prevent cavities